jasmineortega/jasmineortega/README.md

 - 👋 Hi, I’m @jasmineortega
-- 👀 I’m interested in intergrating my background in agriculture with computational analytics.
+- 👀 I’m interested in merging my background in agriculture with computational analytics.

 <!---
 jasmineortega/jasmineortega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.